Please click the course title below to scroll to the course description:

 The ability to work and communicate effectively in a professional environment is a high-demand skill.
 This course will help you navigate the professional environment with a specific focus on working and communicating with others, behaving ethically and professionally, and being accountable and responsible.

 This course will introduce you to pharmaceutical terms and regulations that govern the drug industry.
 You’ll gain the knowledge necessary to communicate information between patients, pharmacists, and physicians.
 Emphasis will be on the classifications, spelling, and pronunciation of the most commonly ordered prescription medications.
 The study of related abbreviations, symbols, routes of administration, and systems of measurement used in prescriptions will also be discussed.

-This course is designed to provide the Hospital Support Specialist with the skills to perform basic clinical procedures, including the use and management of medical equipment, and the knowledge required to maintain infection control.
+This course is designed to provide you with the skills to perform basic clinical procedures, including the use and management of medical equipment, and the knowledge required to maintain infection control.
 When you take this course, you will assist a physician with specific examinations and procedures, and will perform basic diagnostic tests.

 Medical Office Procedures

 This course will introduce you to the duties and procedures necessary to work in a health care setting.
 Topics covered include: reception skills, appointment scheduling, telephone techniques, interpersonal skills, stress management, inventory control, mail processing, filing, and record management procedures.
 Medical law, ethics, and financial records will also be covered.